MATTHEW WILSON SMITH | TAPS Chair and Professor

 JMENON@STANFORD.EDU (650) 723-2682 ROBLE GYM ROOM 143

-Associate Professor, Postcolonial Theory and Performance Studies; Associate Professor, by courtesy, Department of Comparative Literature; Denning Faculty Director of Stanford Arts Institute; Faculty Director of Center for South Asia.
+Associate Professor, Postcolonial Theory and Performance Studies; Associate Professor, by courtesy, Department of Comparative Literature; Faculty Director of Stanford Global Studies.
 Jisha Menon teaches courses at the intersection of postcolonial theory and performance studies.
 She received her M.A. in English Literature from Jawaharlal Nehru University, New Delhi and her Ph.D in Drama from Stanford University.
 Her research interests lie at the intersection of law and performance, affect theory and capitalism, aesthetics and politics.
-Her four books include: Performance of Nationalism: India, Pakistan, and the Memory of Partition (Cambridge UP, 2013), which considers the affective and performative dimensions of nation-making.
+Her four books include Brutal Beauty: Aesthetics and Aspiration in Urban India (Northwestern UP, 2021,) which explores the aesthetic dimensions of neoliberalism.
+The book considers the city and the self as aesthetic projects that are renovated in the wake of neoliberal economic reforms in India.
+Her first monograph, Performance of Nationalism: India, Pakistan, and the Memory of Partition (Cambridge UP, 2013), analyzes the affective and performative dimensions of nation-making.
 The book recuperates the idea of “mimesis” to think about the mimetic relationality that undergirds the encounter between India and Pakistan.
-Her second book, Brutal Beauty: Aesthetics and Aspiration in the Neoliberal City considers the city and the self as aesthetic projects that are renovated in the wake of the liberalization of the Indian economy.
 She is also co-editor of two volumes: Violence Performed: Local Roots and Global Routes of Conflict with Patrick Anderson (Palgrave-Macmillan Press, 2009) and Performing the Secular: Religion, Representation, and Politics with Milija Gluhovic (Palgrave Macmillan, 2017.)
-She has published essays on the Indian partition, diasporic feminist theatre, political violence and performance, transnational queer theory, and neoliberal urbanism.
+She has published essays on toxic waste, governance feminism, diasporic feminist theatre, transnational queer theory, and neoliberal urbanism.
+She has served as Denning Faculty Director of Stanford Arts Institute and as Faculty Director of Stanford Center for South Asia.
 She previously served as Assistant Professor of English at the University of British Columbia in Vancouver, Canada.

 PEGGY PHELAN | Professor